Choosing your modules

 Although many 1000-level modules – those typically taken in a student’s first year of studies – are suitable for beginners, some modules require several years of background study at high school.

 In addition, if you wish to study Honours-level modules, you should ensure that you have the requisite background knowledge; for most subjects, this means prior study at university level in the relevant field.

 If you are attending St Andrews through a subject-specific exchange programme, you are expected to take at least one module per semester in the subject of the exchange.

-The course catalogue has information about all available modules for each subject, and includes:
+The module catalogue has information about all available modules for each subject, and includes: